coreos/docs/running-coreos/cloud-providers/vultr/index.md

 ## Create the VPS

-Create a new VPS (any location, any size of your choice), and then for the "Operating System" selection make sure to select "Custom".
+Create a new VPS (any location and any size of your choice), and then for the "Operating System" value select  "Custom".
 Click "Place Order".
-Once you receive the welcome email the VPS will be ready to use (typically 2-3 minutes at most).
+Once you receive the welcome email the VPS will be ready to use (typically less than 2-3 minutes).

 ## Create the script

-The simplest option to boot up CoreOS as quickly as possible is to load script that contains the series of commands you'd otherwise need to manually type at the command line.
-This script needs to be publicly accessible (host is on your server for example).
+The simplest option to boot up CoreOS is to load a script that contains the series of commands you'd otherwise need to manually type at the command line.
+This script needs to be publicly accessible (host it on your own server -- http://example.com/script.txt for example).
+Save this script as a text file (.txt extension).

 A sample script will look like this :